Loadbalancing

 Next we add our listener resource details.
 For the name, let’s call it my-listener.
 In this example, select Protocol HTTP and Port 80.
 The other details can be left as default.
 Click next.

 We now need to create a pool.
 For the name, let’s call it my-pool.
 For the algorithm, let’s select ROUND_ROBIN.
-In this example, the other details can be left as is.
-Click next.

 For pool members, you have the option to add external instances, via IP Address, Subnet and Port details.
 Alternatively, you can add instances available in your project, by selecting the Add button.
 For now in this example, we will not add anything.